 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Spicy Green Chile Mexican Casserole is loaded with low-glycemic ingredients like green chiles, lean beef, black beans, and tomatoes.
-Remember that beans are a limited food, and that it’s important to use lean beef (less than 10% fat) and low-fat cheese if you’re making this for South Beach.
+This Mexican Casserole with Beef, Beans, and Chiles is loaded with low-glycemic ingredients like green chiles, lean beef, black beans, and tomatoes.
+Remember that beans are a limited food, and that it’s important to use lean beef (less than 10% fat) and low-fat cheese if you’re making this for the original South Beach.
 The Green Chile Enchilada sauce does have a very small amount of modified corn starch, but using that ingredient only adds 2 carbs per serving to this dish, so I consider this to be suitable for any phase of the South Beach Diet.
 If you’d like to make a version that’s lower in carbs, skip the beans and use more beef.

 Find More Recipes Like This One:

 Use Casserole Recipes to find more recipes like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.